arif286/E-shop-Dashboard/README.md

 # Getting Started with e-shop dashboard

-This project was tailwind with [Create React App](https://github.com/facebook/create-react-app).
+This project is tailwind with [Create React App](https://github.com/facebook/create-react-app).

 # overview

 This application is contain a E-commerce dashboard, where a admin can monitor the sales, orders, customer and employees.
-Admin can track the orders, and admin can see the sales of per months and monthly revenue.
+Admin can track the orders, and  can see the sales of per months and monthly revenue.
 Also Admin can monitor the customer interest by analytic.

 ## Available Scripts